jasoncpatton/scitokens-credmon/README.md

 4. For *both submit and execute hosts*, HTCondor must be configured to use encryption for daemon-to-daemon communication.
-You can check this by running `condor_config_val SEC_DEFAULT_ENCRYPTION`, which will return `REQUIRED` if encryption is enabled.
-If encryption is not enabled, you should uncomment from `50-scitokens-credmon.conf` or add the following to your HTCondor configuration:
+You can check this by running `condor_config_val SEC_DEFAULT_ENCRYPTION` on each host, which will return `REQUIRED` or `PREFERRED` if encryption is enabled.
+If encryption is not enabled, you should add (or uncomment in `50-scitokens-credmon.conf`) the following to your HTCondor
+configuration:
     ```
     SEC_DEFAULT_ENCRYPTION = REQUIRED
     ```
+5. After making the configuration changes, issue a `condor_restart` on your submit and execute hosts to start up the CredD and (on the submit host) CredMon.

 ### OAuth2 CredMon Mode
 1. `/etc/httpd/conf.d/scitokens_credmon.conf` adds the OAuth2 tokens